Collars

 “The app walked me through a series of training videos which are super entertaining and informative.
 The quality is very cinematic, and the text helps reinforce the audio instructions.
 After learning about types of feedback (prevention and encouragement), I worked on beacon training.
 This gets your dog accustomed to feedback in a safe, indoor setting.
 You’ll manually give your dog feedback (sound or stimulation) and a reward to guide them away from the “no-go zone.”
 You’ll repeat these steps several times for 30 minutes and do at least 3-4 sessions before building up to outdoor boundaries.
 Eventually, when you turn the beacons on, the beacon will automatically give feedback when your pup gets within a certain range of the no-go zone.
 Georgie responded well to the feedback and am pleased with the GPS location tracking improvement from the Halo 2+ which we tested previously.”

-– Sadie Cornelius, Cavalier King Charles Spaniel dog parent
+Sadie Cornelius, Cavalier King Charles Spaniel Parent & Creative Marketing For Canine Journal

 Price